 Seattle, WA 98195-5061

 The Statement of Purpose is a clear and succinct description of a candidate’s reasons for applying to the Department of Bioengineering at the University of Washington, motivations for entering bioengineering, and preparation for advanced research.
+Additionally, applicants must discuss unique circumstances or obstacles overcome in obtaining their education, as well as how they could contribute to diversity in the Bioengineering program and at UW.
 This statement should be two pages or less.
 Candidates should review information about UW Bioengineering faculty and research for relevant statement of purpose information.

 Please list pending graduate school award notifications in addition to any graduate school awards received.

-International candidates who do not meet English proficiency standards (as determined by the UW Graduate School) are required to take the TOEFL or other UW-approved English language proficiency exam.
-Details about English proficiency exams and who qualifies to waive this requirement are available in the UW Graduate School Memorandum No. 8.
+International candidates who do not meet English proficiency standards (as determined by the UW Graduate School) are required to take the TOEFL exam.
+The Department does not accept English language proficiency scores below the scores listed on the following website: UW Graduate School Memorandum No. 8.
+Details about English proficiency exams and who qualifies to waive this requirement can also be found on this website.

-International candidates who are not scheduled to earn Bachelor’s, Master’s or PhD degrees from US or UW Graduate School Memorandum No. 8 approved English speaking institutions prior to matriculation into a UW graduate program must submit official TOEFL scores (or other UW-approved English language proficiency exams), less than 2 years old, directly from ETS to the department.
-TOEFL (or other UW-approved English language proficiency exams) must be valid and two (2) years old or less as of the date the application is submitted.
+International candidates who will not earn Bachelor’s, Master’s or PhD degrees from US or UW Graduate School Memorandum No. 8 approved English speaking institutions prior to matriculation into a UW graduate program must submit official TOEFL scores, less than 2 years old, directly from ETS to the department.
+TOEFL scores must be valid and two (2) years old or less as of the date the application is submitted.
 An international candidate’s application will not be considered “complete” unless the department receives the official English language proficiency exam score by the application deadline.
 Please use institutional code 4854; no department code is required.
-Official scores must be received by 11:59PM (PST) December 2, 2013 (NOTE: The deadline has been extended due to the Thanksgiving holiday).
+Official scores must be received by 11:59PM (PST) on the day of the program deadline (December 15, 2016 for Ph.D.; January 31, 2017 for MS).

 International candidates who will earn a Bachelor’s, Master’s or PhD degree from a US or UW Graduate School Memorandum No. 8 approved English speaking intuition prior to matriculation into a UW graduate program do not have to complete the English proficiency exam requirement.
 Such candidates are instructed to select the TOEFL exam option on their application and enter an exam date that is later than the anticipated graduation date.
 Candidates should not register for the TOEFL though ETS.
 Candidates do not need to enter TOEFL exam scores.
 Once the candidate’s degree is earned and posted on the official transcript, the English language proficiency requirement will be removed from the application.